-I didn't read the first 17 verses because Matthew begins in a way that seems peculiar and, well, boring to our modern sensibilities.
+I didn't read the first 17 verses because Matthew begins in a way that seems peculiar and perhaps boring to our modern sensibilities.
 Instead of Jesus we are given genealogy.
-Instead of a birth we are given "begats."
-From Matthew's list of the ancestors of Jesus, we hear some familiar names: Abraham, David, Solomon.
+Instead of birth we are given "begats."
+In this list, we hear some familiar names: Abraham, David, Solomon.
 We also hear the unfamiliar names-Uzziah, Ahaz, and someone named Zerubbabel.
-Surprisingly, Matthew also tells us something that most genealogies of the time do not-the names of several women: Tamar, and Rahab, and Ruth, in addition to Mary.